frankvogt/vcf2gwas/README.md

 set value where to draw significant line in manhattan plot
 <int> represents -log10(1e-<int>)
 Default: Bonferroni corrected with total amount of SNPs used for analysis.
-When using '-bslmm', value is adjusted to fit in the range of 0 to 1
 set <int> to '0' to disable line

 * `-nl` / `--nolabel`